ndiego/block-visibility/readme.txt

 * Replaced many Popover components in the block editor with Modal components for improved UI.
 * Replaced most other Button/Popover components with DropdownMenu components for improved UI.
-* The schedule "Setting" button is now a cog icon to be more consistent with other WordPress UI.
-* The "Remove" schedule button is now an X icon in the Schedule toolbar.
+* The "Remove" schedule button is now an trashcan icon in the Schedule toolbar.
 * Plugin settings tabs are now navigable based on URL query parameter.
+* Controls are now alphabetically ordered in the control selectors.
 * Minor UI enhancements throughout.

 **Removed**